dexterfitch/dexterfitch.github.io/_posts/2021-02-26-javascript_promises.markdown

 permalink:  javascript_promises
 ---

-## Promises, Promises

 #### What is a JavaScript Promise object, and why is it essential for asynchronous operations?

 Alas, there is no cute pinky-hook or an exchange of rings with these promises.
-The official docs define JS promises as objects "that allow you to defer further actions until after a previous action has completed, or respond to its failure."
+The [official docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) define JS promises as objects "that allow you to defer further actions until after a previous action has completed, or respond to its failure."
 That's great, but what does that mean?

 Let's get metaphorical.
 Consider what happens when you go out shopping for groceries.